All you Need is Love

 If we forever extend our love and kindness to others, how can we live with regret?
 Truth to the genuine self is acting in a state of love for others, of course in hopes that there will be return, but even upon no return, do you have regret?

 Regret is a deep state of emotional debt.
-My initial inclination was to say that regret is not often earned by the debtor, however, debt often translates to ‘things left unsaid or undone.’
+Emotional debt translates to ‘things left unsaid or undone.’
 Genuine and assertive communication of your thoughts and feelings, the things we wish we would have done but did not, decreases and sometimes cancels emotional debt.
 That is not to say that the collector of this expression or deed is capable, or receptive to receiving it.
 Emotions, thoughts, feelings and love are ours to give, the giving is all we control.
 Regret becomes resentment either to others or to self.
 Live each day with love and kindness to self and others, and you will have peace.

-If we want to go further- all Butterfly effect- smile at people, look them in the eye, greet them.
+Love is an action word.
+Love can be so simple, small acts of kindness that create a ripple effect.
+Smile at people, look them in the eye, greet them.
 The flutter of that moment might be the catalyst for their life.
-That moment of breaking from their spiraling thoughts may ground them in love and light that goodness imparts.
+That moment of interruption from their spiraling thoughts may ground them in the love and light that goodness imparts.

 A person can walk into a room and feel tension, anger, sadness and sorrow.
 The reverse is also true, gratitude, joy, and compassion can also be felt.
-The positive emotions seem to need to try a lot harder, possibly because these emotions are harder to achieve and sustain, and just the same they can be passed on and along to an open receiver.
+The positive emotions seem to need to try a lot harder to make their presence felt, possibly because these emotions are harder to achieve and harder to sustain, and just the same they can be passed on and along to an open receiver.

 God is love.
 Perhaps that is why it is harder to achieve, because this is a far more complex emotion, one of divinity, as it is the one emotion that all people recognize that does not serve itself.